Qualifications

 Director of Science and Stewardship - Contributed to an ecoregional planning process by determining priority sites for conservation in New Jersey.
 Created site conservation plans that identified target species & communities, their threats, strategies for conservation and measurements of conservation success.
 Strategies employed to mitigate threats included invasive species mapping & control, active participation in New Jersey's Invasive Species Council, numerous presentations to garden clubs regarding invasive species, development of methodologies to measure forest health and implementation of a deer management program.

 Managed approximately 5,000 acres (14 nature preserves) in Northern New Jersey.
-Prepared a $150,000 annual budget for science and stewardship activities.
+Prepared $150,000 annual budgets for science and stewardship activities.
 Supervised two land stewards, seasonal interns and volunteers.
 Developed an innovative outreach program called 'Partners in Private Land Conservation'.
 Coordinated volunteer workdays to assist in nature preserve management.
 Used GPS and GIS software to map natural resources.
 Scientific liaison to the public and individuals / organizations performing conservation work in New Jersey.
 Acted as interim Director of Skylands Program involving management of all aspects of administrative and conservation activities.

 Rutgers University, Graduate Program in Ecology and Evolution, New Brunswick, NJ (9/96-1/01)